paulfioravanti/steno-dictionaries/README.md

 - _[Going Platinum][]_
 - _[Plover For the Record][]_

+Persistent steno practice using [Typey Type][] was a massive factor in gaining the confidence to be able to feel like I could supplement Plover entries with my own content.
+I wrote about working with Typey Type here:

+- _[I Completed Typey Type][]_

 ## Categorisation

 The dictionaries are divided up into the following main types: